luciferchase/luciferchase.github.io/_posts/2021-03-28-day-1-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 excerpt: Day - 1.
 Read my preparation and my experience in 1-AFSB Dehradun.
 I was screened-in but unfortunately not-recommended.
 Read what mistakes I did so that you won't.
 ---

 This blog owing to its length is divided into 5 posts, each in detail description of my 5 day experience in the SSB.
-After reading this checkout the rest of the Posts too [here](/blog/ssb-stories){: .btn .btn--inverse}
+After reading this checkout the rest of the Posts too [SSB Stories](/blog/ssb-stories){: .btn .btn--inverse}

 > "Recommended till not recommended!"
 > \- Chest No. 1